 Grocery List for Cheese Grits Casserole:

-- Quick grits - My favorite brand is Jim Dandy, or use any quick grits you prefer.
+- Quick-cook grits - My favorite brand is Jim Dandy, or use any quick grits you prefer.
 NOT instant.

-- Shredded cheddar - I prefer sharp cheddar but use what you like.
+- Shredded cheese - I prefer sharp cheddar cheese but use what you like.
+Maybe gouda!
 You can even mix up the flavors.

 - Parmesan cheese - The grated kind in a tub is just fine.